webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 The pipeline above uses 1 buffer per attribute.
 One for position data, one for normal data, and one for texture coordinates (UVs).
-It culls back facing triangles, and it expects a depth texture to depth testing.
+It culls back facing triangles, and it expects a depth texture for depth testing.
 All things we've covered in other articles.

 Let's insert a few utilities for making colors and random numbers.